bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 Definitely no

-Remote ID and geo-awareness, to UAS below 250g with cameras  will lead to more user circumventing Remote ID.
+Remote ID for UAS below 250g with cameras  will lead to more user circumventing Remote ID.
 This will reduce the peer pressure to comply with the current regulations from with the drone community.
 An unintended consequence will increase the non-compliance and security risk.

+Remote ID does not improve safety

  15. Should CAA to implement geo-awareness (Opportunity 12) and why?

+Neither agree nor disagree

 Remote ID and geo-awareness, to UAS below 250g with cameras  will lead to more user circumventing Remote ID.
 This will reduce the peer pressure to comply with the current regulations from with the drone community.
 An unintended consequence will increase the non-compliance and security risk.

 16 Should CAA introduce requirements for manufacturers to provide user guidance during product set-up or pre-flight, via the controller or other interface (Opportunity 13) and why?

- Yes, to an extent
+Definitely yes

  A sensible checklist as per pilot of other aircraft.

  17 Should CAA introduce user validation requirements on manufacturers (Opportunity 14) and why?

-Yes, to an extent
+No, to an extent

-It may leas to UK supplier being under-cut by the race to the bottom.
+It may led to UK supplier being under-cut by the race to the bottom.

 18. Should CAA simplify policy and guidance document structure (Opportunity 15) and why?